 A wireless stream of Errol Garner’s reading of “On the Street Where You Live” allows the Acoustic Energy AE1s to show off their wide dispersion and even wider imaging.
 Timing of the tune is unarguable, even when the orchestra really starts to crowd Garner’s piano, and there’s utterly natural weight and momentum to the swing of the recording.

-Unless you want to up your spend quite considerably, there’s nothing much to stop you investigating the Acoustic Energy AE1 Actives.
 Let’s imagine you’ve decided to pair an Amazon Echo Link to the Actives – that will take your spend to just shy of £1200 for a compact, discrete system with wireless, digital and analogue inputs.
 Can you buy this sort of sound quality, for that sort of money, by going down the “passive speakers/integrated amp” route?
+We think not.

 What about other active speakers?
 Well, in terms of price the AEs are really only challenged by KEF’s little LSX pair.
 These offer extra functionality, but they don’t have the scale (or the attack or, again, the out-and-out verve) of the AE1 Actives.
 They’re not as adept and they’re not as wide-ranging in their talents.